puppetlabs/pdk/docs/pdk_install.md

 We collect these values for every analytics event:

 -   A random non-identifying user ID.
-This ID is shared with Bolt analytics, if you've installed Bolt and enabled analytics.
+This ID is shared with Puppet Bolt® analytics, if you've installed Bolt and enabled analytics.
 -   PDK installation method (`package` or `gem`).
 -   Version of PDK.